Bruhath10/Physical-Design/README.md

 VLSI SoC / Physical Design using Open-Source EDA tools by The VSD corp. done on a cloud-based platform known as VSD-IAT, a user-friendly platform to learn and implement the essential skills in physical design using open-source EDA tools.

 ## Contents
-- 1. Day 1: Study various components of RISC-V microprocessor based SoC and review RISC-V picoSoC
+- 1. Study various components of RISC-V microprocessor based SoC and review RISC-V picoSoC
-- 2. Day 2: Running Pin Placement of picoRV32, understanding Floor Plan and Library Cells using the EDA tools
+- 2. Running Pin Placement of picoRV32, understanding Floor Plan and Library Cells using the EDA tools
-- 3. Day 3: Design and Characterization of cells using Magic Layout tool and ngspice
+- 3. Design and Characterization of cells using Magic Layout tool and ngspice
-- 4. Day 4: Timing Analysis, Clock Tree Synthesis and Signal Integrity
+- 4. Timing Analysis, Clock Tree Synthesis and Signal Integrity
-- 5. Day 5: Final steps for RTL2GDS
+- 5. Final steps for RTL2GDS

-## 1. Day 1: Study of RISC-V microprocessor based SoC, review RISC-V picoSoC, and Synthesis in Qflow
+## 1. Study of RISC-V microprocessor based SoC, review RISC-V picoSoC, and Synthesis in Qflow
 Day 1 started with an Introduction to the IC design component terminologies.
 An overview of the QFN-48 Package, layout of the chip, pads, core, die and IPs.
 RISC-V Instruction Set Architecture (ISA) was introduced and the RISC-V flow was explained.
 The flow starts with the C/C++/Java code being converted to an Instruction Set Architecture (ISA) by the compiler and the assembler converts this ISA into binary.
 The RTL implementation is done using Hardware Description Language (HDL) to create a netlist which is then laid out on the chip.